acroudjwd/hello-world1/README.md

 This repository is built step by step in the tutorial.

 It now includes steps for GitHub.
-Including how to work with Branches on GitHub.
+Including how to work with Main Branches on GitHub.

 Now we are starting to cover undoing and rewriting.